beginning-web-dev/bwd-site/README.txt

 INSTALLATION
 ------------

  * Use what you need to install this to your web server.
-Apatche, a Hosting Site etc.
+Apaache, a Hosting Site etc.

- * Pull this thing down from GitHub and edit via the IDE of your choice and get it Up and runnning!
+ * Pull this thing down from GitHub and edit it via the IDE of your choice and get it up and runnning!

  * Or just... enjoy it as is!
 In all its glory in your browser.
-Let its beauty flow into your retnas.
+Let its beauty flow into your retinas.

- * Current Developers/Contributers, make sure to update your branch in our main repository and check for recent updates so you can make the changes you need to make.
+ * Current Developers/Contributors, make sure to update your branch, then pull into our main branch and check for recent updates so you can make the changes you need to make.

 CONFIGURATION